-- (6) Annual Grant of RSUs.
-These amounts represent stock-settled RSUs granted to the Named Executive Officers on February 4, 2015 as part of our 2015 annual long-term incentive award under the Amended Long-Term Incentive Plan.
+- (8) Annual Grant of RSUs.
+These amounts represent stock-settled RSUs granted to the Named Executive Officers on February 15, 2017 as part of our 2017 annual long-term incentive award under the Long-Term Incentive Plan.
 The RSUs generally vest on the third anniversary of the grant date.
-For Ms. McAlindon, this award was modified and a portion was forfeited.
-The actual award retained by Ms. McAlindon following her separation from service is described in footnote 7 to this 2015 Grants of Plan-Based Awards table below.
 The RSUs have dividend equivalent rights that entitle the grantee to dividend equivalents on each share of our common stock underlying the award equal to the dividend per share declared and paid on our issued and outstanding shares of common stock.
-The dividend equivalent rights are subject to the same restrictions as the underlying RSUs. - (7) Award Modification in Connection with Separation.
-As a result of Ms. McAlindon's departure, she forfeited a total of \$772,013 in value of her outstanding RSUs.
-The amounts in the table represent modified awards of RSUs that were previously granted to Ms. McAlindon that would have been forfeited upon her separation from service.
-The awards were modified in connection with Ms. McAlindon agreeing to a release of claims and certain confidentiality, non-competition and other obligations as a part of her severance arrangement.
-The modified RSUs represent a prorated portion of the following RSUs: 257 of the RSUs originally granted on February 4, 2015, 1,302 of the RSUs originally granted on February 11, 2014 and 2,740 of the RSUs originally granted on February 15, 2013.
-The proration was based upon the period of time that Ms. McAlindon was employed by PolyOne from the original grant date of the award through her last day of employment.
-In addition, the modified RSUs represent the full value of the 2,541 RSUs originally granted on July 10, 2013.
-The awards will vest in full on the third anniversary of their original grant date.
+The dividend equivalent rights are subject to the same restrictions as the underlying RSUs. - (9) One Time Grant of RSUs.
+This amount represents a one-time grant of stock-settled RSUs to Mr. Crist under the 2017 Long-Term Incentive Plan.
+The RSUs have dividend equivalent rights that entitle the grantee to dividend equivalents on each share of our common stock underlying the award equal to the dividend per share declared and paid on our issued and outstanding shares of common stock.
+The dividend equivalent rights are subject to the same restrictions as the underlying RSUs.
+This grant is described in detail in the "What We Pay and Why: Elements of Compensation" section of this proxy statement. - (10) Modification of RSUs in Connection with Separation.
+The amounts in the table represent modified awards of RSUs that were previously granted to Mr. Altice that would have been forfeited upon his separation from service.
+The awards were modified in connection with Mr. Altice's Separation Agreement.
+The modified RSUs represent the modification value of all of Mr. Altice's outstanding RSUs at the time of his separation from service: 4,182 of the RSUs originally granted on February 15, 2017, 4,350 of the RSUs originally granted on February 10, 2016 and 3,723 of the RSUs originally granted on May 15, 2015.
+The awards will vest in full on the third anniversary of their original grant date. - (11) Modification of RSUs in Connection with Retirement.
+These amounts represent modified awards of RSUs that were previously granted to Mr. Van Hulle that would have been forfeited upon his retirement on July 3, 2017 in accordance with the terms of their applicable grant agreements.
+The modified RSUs represent the modification value of the following RSUs: 4,473 of the RSUs originally granted on February 15, 2017, 2,826 of the RSUs originally granted on February 10, 2016, and 1,180 of the RSUs originally granted on February 4, 2015.
+The modifications were based upon the period of time that Mr. Van Hulle was employed by PolyOne from the original grant date of the award through May 31, 2017 (the modification date).
+The awards will be released in full on the third anniversary of their original grant date.